mayur9922/DSAProblemsHub/README.md

 3. Choose a problem from the relevant topic directory.

-4. Write your solution in  Python  and place it in the respective topic folder.
+4. Write your solution  and place it in the respective topic folder.

 5. Create a new branch for your contribution.